owayys/P04-LUMSapp-backend/README.md

         "type": "STUDENT" OR "COUNCIL" OR "SOCIETY" OR "ADMIN" }
     ```
-    -   returns code 200 on success,
+    -   returns code 200 on success
     -   else error
 -   ### Login: /api/user/login
     e.g.,